 Courses are offered about once every two years and we try to keep them on a predictable rotation.

 No. However, you can take thesis, internship, and independent readings courses in the summer.
 You may also find a graduate course in a different department that is offered in the summer which may then count as a non-department elective towards your degree.

-Courses are normally offered Monday-Thursday during late afternoons or evenings (either twice a week after 3pm or once a week from 6-8:40.
-We occasionally offer hybrid online classes.
+Courses are normally offered Monday-Thursday during late afternoons or evenings (either once or twice a week after 3 PM).
+We occasionally offer hybrid and online classes.

 Yes, 6-9 graduate level credits.
 Contact the Director of Graduate Studies prior to enrolling in such courses to make sure the courses count.